bilalaniq/AI-Odyssey/md/Solving Problems by Searching.md

 **Steps**

-* At each node, select the successor node `n` with the minimum value of some evaluation function `f(n)`
+* At each level, expand all nodes before moving to the next depth.
-* If `n` is a goal state, return, else apply `EXPAND` to generate child nodes
+* If a node is a goal state, return the path and stop.
-* Add each child node to the frontier
+* Add each child node to the **queue** (FIFO order).
-* Assumes all actions have the same cost
+* Assumes all actions have the same cost.

-* Idea: The root node is explored first, then all the successors of the root node are expanded next, then their successors, and so on
+* Idea: The root node is explored first, then all the successors of the root node are expanded next, then their successors, and so on.

 <br>
 <img src="https://static-assets.codecademy.com/Courses/CS102-Data-Structures-And-Algorithms/Breadth-First-Search-And-Depth-First-Search/Breadth-First-Tree-Traversal.gif" alt="alt" width="700">
 <br>

-so the result will be:
+So the result will be:

 `A → B → C → D → E → F → G`

 ---

 ### **2. Depth-First Search (DFS)**